iMeanAI/WebCanvas/README.md

   - Type: String
   - Default: `"Find Dota 2 game and add all DLC to cart in steam."`
   - Description: Use this parameter to specify the task that the agent should perform.

+- `--observation_text_model`: Specifies the model used for observation processing.
+  - Type: String
+  - Default: `gpt-3.5-turbo`
+  - Description: Use this parameter to specify which text model to use for processing observations.

+- `--global_reward_text_model`: Specifies the model used for global reward processing.
+  - Type: String
+  - Default: `gpt-3.5-turbo`
+  - Description: Use this parameter to specify which text model to use for processing global rewards.

 #### Interaction Mode